Aaron-M-R/Recipes/README.md

 Test statistic: the absolute difference between fat content (PDV) per recipe including rating and fat content per recipe missing rating.

 Result: This permutation test returned a p-value of approximately 0.0, which is certainly below our threshold of 0.05 and thus small enough to reject the null hypothesis.
 We can now infer that whether or not a recipe has a rating (rating missingness) is dependent on the fat content of the recipe.
+We declare that recipe rating is NMAR, since it is dependent on percent daily value of fat in the recipe.

 <iframe src="plots/fat_missing_histogram.html" width=800 height=600 frameBorder=0></iframe>